Oghma-Infinium/Vagabond/README.md

 Once you have completed pre-installation, follow these steps to install Wabbajack:

 1. Create an empty folder named `Wabbajack` on the root of your drive, such as `C:\Wabbajack` for example. **DO NOT set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**.
    > The `Wabbajack` folder does not need to be on an SSD, but it makes installing faster.
-You can set this location to be an HDD for the sake of saving space.
+You can create a `Wabbajack` folder on an HDD instead for the sake of saving space.

 2. Download the [latest version of Wabbajack](https://github.com/wabbajack-tools/wabbajack/releases/latest/download/Wabbajack.exe) and place the `Wabbajack.exe` file inside the Wabbajack folder you created in Step 1.

 3. Double-click the `Wabbajack.exe` file that is now inside your Wabbajack folder to set up the program.

-#### ⚠ Prior to Installation Warning ⚠
+#### Downloading and Installing Vagabond

+Downloading and installing Vagabond can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
+Without Premium, you will need to manually click the `Slow Download` button for each mod.

+To install Vagabond, complete the following steps:

+1. Open Wabbajack and click `Browse Modlists`

+2. Tick on the `Show Unofficial lists` box in the top right corner of Wabbajack.

+3. Press the download arrow on the Vagabond UI card and wait for it to download.

+4. Set the `Modlist Installation Location` to a folder such as `C:\Vagabond`.
+   > **DO NOT** set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder.

+5. The `Resource Download Location` line should fill out automatically after you set your `Modlist Installation Location`.
+   > The `Resource Download Location` does not need to be on an SSD, but it makes installing faster.
+You can set this location to a folder on an HDD for the sake of saving space.

+6. Press the play arrow to begin the installation.

+7. If the installation is successful, then rejoice and move onto the [Post Installation](#post-installation) section.
+If the installation is unsuccessful, refer to the [Problematic Files](#problematic-files) section and tips below or join the [discord server](https://discord.gg/WakingDreams) for support.

+#### Problematic Files

 Wabbajack can sometimes have trouble downloading mods hosted on sites other than Nexus.
-Because of this, it's recommended that you **MANUALLY DOWNLOAD** the following files **BEFORE** pressing the play button to start the install process for Vagabond.
+Because of this, many problematic files are listed below for your convienence.

+You will need to **manually download** these files and place them in the `Resource Download Location` that is made in the [Downloading and Installing Vagabond](#downloading-and-installing-vagabond) section.

 **Google Drive Links:**
 - [Elden Ring - Great Spear.7z](https://drive.google.com/file/d/19muJYVcS_CwVOsQ9bQL_wWsYRz5W7BZI/edit)